juansm1701/VolunChain-Backend/readme.md

 **Innovating Volunteering with Blockchain 🚀**

 VolunChain is a blockchain-powered platform that connects volunteers with organizations in a transparent, decentralized, and efficient way.
-Our mission is to make volunteering more accessible, secure, and rewarding for everyone.
+Our mission is to make volunteering more accessible, secure, and rewarding for everyone .

 ---